microsoft/PSDocs/README.md

     # Add an introduction section
     Section Introduction {
         # Add a comment
-        "This is a sample file list from $InputObject"
+        "This is a sample file list from $TargetObject"

         # Generate a table
-        Get-ChildItem -Path $InputObject | Table -Property Name,PSIsContainer }
+        Get-ChildItem -Path $TargetObject | Table -Property Name,PSIsContainer }
 }
 ```